 Exercise normal safety precautions in the Netherlands.
 Use common sense.
 Look out for suspicious behaviour, as you would in Australia.
 Monitor the news and other sources for changes to local travelling conditions.

 - There remains a heightened threat of terrorist attack in a number of European countries, including the Netherlands.
-Possible targets for future attacks include major targets for sporting events and mass gatherings.
-Be vigilant in public places and report any suspicious activity to police.
+Possible targets for future attacks include major sporting events and mass gatherings.
+Be alert in public places and report any suspicious activity to police.
 Monitor media for any new or emerging threats to your security.
-The level of this advice has not changed.
-Exercise normal safety precautions in the Netherlands.

 - There are new, additional security measures at Amsterdam Schiphol Airport.
 Allow extra time for pre-departure and transfer formalities.
 See